sweeney2/heroku-demo/README.md

-# herokudemo
+# heroku-demo

-herokudemo is a personal repository to learn and demonstrate Heroku + Django.
+heroku-demo is a personal repository to learn and demonstrate Heroku + Django.

 The goals of the repository are to create a website with: